cruftex/cruftex.net/source/_posts/Java-Caching-Benchmarks-Part-3.md

 in few cases.
 If the sequence is too small, eviction algorithms can adapt to it and show unrealistic high hit rates.
 Furthermore, a separate sequence is needed for each thread.
 To avoid any adapting effects on the repetition, the sequences must be much longer then the cache size.
 Big cache sizes are like 10 million entries in the benchmark which is not feasible.
-The best solution proved to be for this is online generation of the access sequence.
+The best solution proved to be for this is the online generation of the access sequence.
 The Zipfian generator implementation from the Yahoo!
 YCSB benchmark was improved for a fast and slow overhead generation by replacing the used random number generator by the fast-random sequence generator `XorShift1024StarRandomGenerator` of the [DSI utilities](http://dsiutils.di.unimi.it/).
 This means, the sequence generation and the creation of the integer objects for the cache keys is included in the performance measurements.